ESCOMP/CISM-wrapper/doc/source/ice-sheets-in-clm.rst

    the sum of the radiative, turbulent, and conductive fluxes reaching the surface.

-The current version of Glimmer-CISM has only a PDD scheme.
-It is generally believed that PDD schemes are not appropriate for climate change studies, because empirical degree-day factors could change in a warming climate.
-Comparisons of PDD and energy-balance schemes (e.g., van de Wal 1996; Bougamont et al. 2007) suggest that PDD schemes may be overly sensitive to warming temperatures.
-Bougamont et al. (2007) found that a PDD scheme generates runoff rates nearly twice as large as those computed by an SEB scheme.
+The original version of Glimmer had only a PDD scheme.
+It is generally believed that PDD schemes are not appropriate for climate change studies, because empirical degree-day factors could change in a warming climate (e.g., Bougamont et al. 2007).
 In CESM, the ice-sheet surface mass balance is computed using an SEB scheme in CLM.
 Before discussing the scheme, it is useful to describe CLM’s hierarchical data structure.
 Each grid cell is divided into one or